idibidiart/react-native-responsive-grid/README.md

 When it comes to building responsive and Universal apps with React Native, the lack of a performant, declarative way for specifying relative size info used to be the problem.Then came React Native v0.42 and solved that problem.
 Since then there have been several folks who have made responsive grids that take advantage of its performant, percentage-based layout capability.
 I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple yet powerful layout model.

-## Introduction
+## Examples

-You may use this grid to build responsive 2D layouts that maintain their relative proportions and predictable change their basic structure and what content they display, based on screen size, aspect ratio, and orientation.
+You may use this grid to build responsive 2D layouts that maintain their relative proportions, change their basic structure in a predictable way and dynamically decide what content to display, based on screen size, aspect ratio, and orientation.

 ## [aspectRatio demo](https://www.youtube.com/watch?v=Nghqc5QFln8)
 [![>> aspectRatio demo <<](https://img.youtube.com/vi/Nghqc5QFln8/0.jpg)](https://www.youtube.com/watch?v=Nghqc5QFln8)